Ideas for Updating Your Entryway

 Step 1.
 Install New Door Lockset

 If your front door looks worn or outdated, installing a new lockset can do wonders.
-Different locksets demand different assembly procedures, so always consult the manufacturer's instructions.
-This is a general guideline.
+Different locksets require different assembly procedures, so always consult the manufacturer's instructions.
+What follows is a general guideline.

 Remove the old lock by removing the screws holding your old lockset in place.
 If you don't see any screws upon examining the lock, the mechanism may have a faceplate over it.
 Look for a spring-mounted tab near the stem of the knob.
 Push this tab to release the doorknob and access the screws that support the lock.

 Next, install the new lock.
 The knob hole should be 2-1/8" in diameter.
 If the new lock won't fit perfectly into the hole, use a file to increase the size.
 Trial fit the latch.
 If it doesn't fit, mark around the latch plate, remove the latch and recess the area inside the marks with a sharp chisel.
 Sometimes it may be necessary to enlarge the hole that the latch passes through by using a drill bit.
 The latch plate should fit flush with the edge of the door when you're finished.